Base Running Drills - The Foundation of Your Running

 It is literally the foundation of your running.

-Want to run a race that is 800m or more?
+So, want to run a race that is 800m or more?
 Then easy running needs to be a massive part of your running program.
-Because easy running builds a strong aerobic system.
+Because easy running builds a strong endurance, a strong aerobic system.

 I usually use the analogy of a house being built: